nbarbettini/Intro-Web-Series/Day 3/README.md

 #Day 3: Beginning with Javascript

-Today we will be starting with Javascript - the way you can make your websites interactive!

-You have been amazingly creative with your stories, and today we will learn how to make them interactive with Javascript
+You have been amazingly creative with your pages and stories, and today we will learn how to make them interactive with Javascript!

-Javascript is the computer language that runs in web browsers (and increasingly, everywhere else, too).
+Javascript is the computer language that runs in web browsers (and increasingly, everywhere else).
 Javascript has good parts and bad parts.
 The bad parts make it very hard to build large web sites, but some times make it easier to do small things.

-#Showing prompts and alerts
+#Showing alerts and prompts

 You can run javascript right on the address bar of your browser.
-Just paste this line (tip: Control-L or Command-L takes you there without touching the mouse) and type the following line:
+(Make a new tab, then...) type the following line:

 ```javascript
 javascript:alert("Hello World");